-(i) Mr Shi Junhui will, upon re-election as a Director of the Company, remain as the Chairman of the Nominating Committee and a member of the Audit Committee and Remuneration Committee, and will be considered independent for the purposes of Rule 704(7) of the Catalist Rules.
-There are no relationships (including family relationships) between Mr Shi Junhui and the other Directors, the Company and its ten per cent (10%) shareholders.
+(i) Datuk Lim Thean Shiang will, upon re-election as a Director of the Company, remain as a member of the Audit Committee, Nominating Committee and Remuneration Committee, and will be considered independent for the purposes of Rule 704(7) of the Catalist Rules.
+There are no relationships (including family relationships) between Datuk Lim Thean Shiang and the other Directors, the Company and its ten per cent (10%) shareholders.

-Mr Loo An Swee will, upon re-election as a Director of the Company, remain as the Executive Director and Chief Executive Officer of the Company.
-Mr Loo An Swee is a father of Mr Loo Wooi Hong, the Executive Director and Deputy Chief Executive Officer.
-Save as disclosed, there are no other relationships between Mr Loo An Swee and the other Directors, the Company and its ten per cent (10%) shareholders.
+Mr Yang Zheng will, upon re-election as a Director of the Company, remain as the Chairman of the Remuneration Committee and a member of the Audit Committee and Nominating Committee, and will be considered independent for the purposes of Rule 704(7) of the Catalist Rules.
+There are no relationships (including family relationships) between Mr Yang Zheng and the other Directors, the Company and its ten per cent (10%) shareholders.